xiaoweih/DLV/README.md

            python main.py

-To run program for imageNet properly, one needs to include the directories 'caffe_ilsvrc12' and 'ImageNet_Utils' into scripts/networks/imageNet/ directory.
-Otherwise, the program cannot find images to process.

 Please use the file ''configuration.py'' to set the parameters for the system to run.
-More instructions on how to adapt the parameters will come later.
+More instructions on how to adapt the parameters will come soon.

+Xiaowei Huang